Featured

 Hell and Hope

-One of these coverings was Hell and Hope, an hour-long documentary which I shot, wrote, edited, and narrated.
-Hell and Hope follows the journey of five Yazidi girls who escaped ISIS captivity and sought refuge abroad.
-This film has been featured at several international festivals such as the Venice TV Awards in Italy, the Peloponnisos International Documentary Festival in Greece, the Asia-Pacific Broadcasting Union (ABU awards) in Tokyo, and the Social World Film Festival in Italy.
+Hell and Hope is a one-hour documentary I shot, wrote, co-reported, edited, and narrated, following five Yazidi girls who escaped ISIS captivity.
+It was featured at several international festivals, including the Venice TV Awards, the Peloponnisos International Doc Fest in Greece, the Asia-Pacific Broadcasting Union (ABU) Awards in Tokyo, and the Social World Film Festival in Italy.

 Trailer: